altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 On top of the wagons transporting the goods, the supplies needed to be escorted by thousands of soldiers.<br/>
 For a large scale invasion campaign, it was likely for battles to occur along the supply route.<br/>
 The more resources they expend, the closer the Belgaria Empire would be to defeat.<br/>
-The platoon leader said determinedly:
+The platoon leader said determinedly:<br/>
 "Begin the operation."<br/>
 Ehh?!
 The deputy leader opened his eyes wide.<br/>
 It was the same for the other soldiers.<br/>
 How could this be— Intense feeling of discontent started spreading.<br/>
-The platoon leader nodded and said:
+The platoon leader nodded and said:<br/>
 "I know how ridiculous this order sounds, but if we back off now, we won’t reach the Hispania capital.
 This campaign will fail."<br/>
 "B-But…"<br/>
 "We are soldiers of the Belgaria Empire.
 We are here on the order of Mdm Généralissime.
 If we pull back here, how can we explain to our comrades in the other units?
 Do we tell them that we ran away because there are too many enemies?"<br/>